Community Action Plan

 Your Relationship Manager will be able to guide you in developing your CAP to ensure the activity will meet the needs of your community.

-Once approved, deliver your CAP activities, collecting your success measures as you go.
+Once approved, deliver your CAP activities, collecting your success measures and recording expenditure as you go.